niranjanaaah/useless_project_temp/README.md

 - Member 2: Devanandha Aroop -  Model Engineering College

 ### Project Description
+Have you ever connected to WiFi and wondered:

+"What does my WiFi connection say about my future?"

+Probably not.

+Traditional astrology requires things like your date of birth, zodiac sign, planets and other unnecessarily serious information.
+Meanwhile, your WiFi network name has been sitting there doing absolutely nothing.

+WhyFi solves this completely unnecessary problem by determining your destiny using WiFi and questionable astrology.

 ### The Problem (that doesn't exist)
 [What ridiculous problem are you solving?]
+People have plenty of ways to predict their future, but none of them use the one thing they actually connect to every day — WiFi.
+This creates a completely unnecessary problem: not knowing what your WiFi connection says about your destiny.

 ### The Solution (that nobody asked for)
 [How are you solving it?
 Keep it fun!]
+WhyFi is a ridiculous WiFi-based astrology and prediction platform that combines WiFi, human verification, personal inputs and completely unserious predictions.

+The user first proves that they are human by answering a random question.
+After verification, they provide their details and receive a completely arbitrary prediction/roast based on categories such as:

+📚 Engineering
+🎓 College
+📶 WiFi
+😴 Sleep
+❤️ Love/Life

+The predictions are intentionally humorous and have absolutely no scientific basis.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
 - [Languages used]
+- HTML
+- CSS
+- JavaScript
+- JSON
 - [Frameworks used]
+- Node.js
+- Express.js
 - [Libraries used]
+- Express.js
+- CORS
 - [Tools used]
+- Visual Studio Code
+- Git
+- GitHub
+- Render
+- Web Browser

 For Hardware:
 - [List main components]